 - B. Equal Employment Opportunity: The CONTRACTOR shall provide written procedures on recruitment and selection of both objective and subjective merit principles.
 Recruitment and selection shall be done without regard to age, race, color, sex, religious creed, national origin, political opinions, or affiliations, marital status or handicap, except when such requirement constitutes a bonafide occupational qualification necessary to perform the tasks associated with the position, equal opportunity practices relating to recruitment, examination, appointment, training, promotion, demotion, compensation, retention, discipline, separation, or other employment practices.
 The CONTRACTOR is responsible for maintaining records as required by the federal Equal Opportunity Act. - C. Vacancies: It is understood and agreed that from time to time a vacancy may occur in staff positions required by the staffing pattern.
-For purposes of this Contract, a vacant position is defined to occur when the employee assigned to that position has resigned, been terminated, or is reassigned to another position.
+For purposes of this Contract, a vacant position occurs when the employee assigned to that position has resigned, been terminated, has deceased, or is reassigned to another position.
 A vacant position also includes a staff position that is filled with a person who does not possess the training, licensure or credentials required to perform the function.
 A vacancy does not occur when an employee is temporarily absent due to vacation, sick leave, or other temporary leave condition.
 In the case of a vacancy, the CONTRACTOR may arrange for the service to be provided by another appropriately qualified employee, subject to the overtime restrictions in Article 5.24, so long as the service is actually provided on the shift or during the hours.
+The CONTRACTOR shall submit documentation of any use of overtime to temporarily fill vacant positions.